1 Care of the mother

 - Severe headaches.

 If pre-eclampsia is not detected early and treated correctly, eclampsia may develop.
-Eclampsia presents with the symptoms of pre-eclampsia as well as fits (seizures or convulsions).
+Eclampsia presents with the symptoms and signs of pre-eclampsia as well as fits (seizures or convulsions).
 Both the mother and the fetus can die if eclampsia develops.

 It is important to measure a pregnant woman’s blood pressure and check for protein in her urine at every antenatal visit.